-Solomon was the third King of Israel after his father David died.
-King Solomon had learned first hand the disgrace that came to Israel because of his father’s sin (2 Samuel 12:11).
-Sadly, this didn’t stop him from making some of the same mistakes David made.
-Even though Solomon was the richest and wisest man on earth, he was led astray by women to worship idols and likewise brought shame to the nation of Israel.
-The Bible records in 1 Kings 11:4, “As Solomon grew old, his wives turned his heart after other gods, and his heart was not fully devoted to the Lord his God, as the heart of David his father had been.”
+Solomon was the King of Israel after his father David.
+King Solomon had learned first hand the disgrace that came to Israel because of his Dad’s sin, 2 Samuel 12:11.
+However, this did not stop him as the King from making some of the same mistakes.
+Even though Solomon was the richest and wisest man on earth, he was led astray by women to worship idols and likewise suffered disgrace, 1 Kings 11:4.

-In America’s brief two hundred year history it can be seen that when we as a nation had special times of prayer, honored the Ten Commandments in our courts and sought God’s will in major decisions; God exalted and blessed us.
-However, in the last 50 years as we have taken the Bible and prayer out of school, pulled down the Ten Commandments in our courts and placed wickedness above God and His Word in our culture; we’ve suffered more disgrace than our founding fathers could have ever imagined.
+Even in America’s brief history it can be seen that when we as a nation had special times of prayer, honored the ten commandments in our courts, and sought God’s will in major decisions- God exalted and blessed us.
+However, in the last 50 years as we have taken the Bible and prayer out of school, pulled down the ten commandments, and placed money and power above God and His Word we have suffered more disgrace than our founding fathers could have ever imagined.

-Therefore, reader, be warned, no matter who you are or where you live; if you and your nation sin you will be disgraced and brought low.
-However, if you and your nation live righteously before God, He will exalt you and your people.
-Patrick Henry said, “Righteousness alone can exalt [America] as a nation…Whoever thou art, remember this; and in thy sphere practice virtue thyself, and encourage it in others.”
+Therefore, reader, be warned, no matter who you are.
+If you and your nation sin you will be disgraced and brought low.
+However, if you and your nation live righteously before God He will exalt you and your people.

 - Repent of any unrighteousness you may have.

-- Repent for all the wickedness you see in your nation.
+- Repent of all the wickedness you see in your nation.